danielricci/Chess/README.md

 Please contact me for any bug/enhancmeent/feature requests: thedanny09 [at] gmail [dot] com.

 ### Features
+The following features are the core functionalities that the game will offer.
 - [x] Base Game
 - [x] En-Passent
 - [x] Stalemate